tud-acs/lab1-ci/README.md

     * This is another handy cheat sheet to get a quick overview of all the functions that you can use in OpenCL.

 ## Help!
-Some bug in the baseline project is preventing me from completing the lab!
+Some bug in the template project is preventing me from completing the lab!

-While we have tested the deployment of the baseline project, it is possible that some bugs exist.
-Before you report this bug, try to make sure that it's an actual bug in the baseline and not in your own code.
+While we have tested the deployment of the template project, it is possible that some bugs exist.
+Before you report this bug, try to make sure that it's an actual bug in the template and not in your own code.

 Once you have done that, do not panic.
 The lab instructors are reasonable people.
 Let us know as soon as possible.
 We will try to fix the bug and